Ph.D in Management Information Systems (MIS)

 The MIS specialization of the PhD in Business Administration at the Michael F. Price College of Business focuses on research aimed at understanding the economic and social contexts and impacts of information technologies.
-The objective of the program is to develop our students into academic colleagues, equipped with the research and pedagogical skills to enhance our understanding of the issues surrounding information technology use and to add value to the future generations of students they will educate.
+The objective of the program is to develop our students into academic colleagues, equipped with the research and pedagogical skills to enhance our understanding of the issues surrounding information technology and to add value to the future generations of students they will educate.

-The MIS PhD program is a is a full-time doctoral program.
+The MIS PhD program is a full-time doctoral program.
 All admitted students receive generous stipends and financial support for research-related activities for four years.
 Students in good standing can secure additional funding for a fifth year, if necessary.
 Students’ time in the program is spent on coursework that develops their foundational knowledge of MIS research issues and methodologies, conducting research with MIS faculty, apprenticing to faculty teaching undergraduate and masters classes, and independently teaching MIS classes.
-Being a small, selective program permits faculty to work closely with PhD students.
+Being a small, selective program permits doctoral students and faculty to interact and work closely.

-The MIS faculty at the Price College research a variety of timely and enduring topics such as human computer/robot interaction, cognition, IT governance and control, healthcare information technology, cyber-security, business analytics, and artificial intelligence, among others.
-They employ a range of research methodologies including experiments, surveys, and inductive methods, as depicted below.
+The MIS faculty at the Price College research a wide variety of timely and enduring topics such as human computer/robot interaction, cognition, IT governance and control, healthcare information technology, cyber-security, business analytics, and artificial intelligence, among others.
+They employ a range of research methodologies including experiments, surveys, machine learning methods, and inductive methods.

 Based on their publications in the premier MIS journals, MIS faculty research productivity has been ranked in the top 20 nationally and globally.
 Faculty currently serve or have served as senior editors of major MIS journals.
 The MIS Division houses the Center for MIS Studies through which faculty interact with industry partners.
 Strong faculty-industry relationships offer additional venues for data collection.